Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `desktop launchers`: Change `.ico` & `.png` icon files to `.svg` to make desktop launcher icons more Debian friendly. --> unify url to svg
 - [ ] `data_features.sh`: Update history [optimization](https://unix.stackexchange.com/questions/6628/what-customizations-have-you-done-on-your-shell-profile-to-increase-productivity)
 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
-- [ ] `.profile`: generate function to princ clock with hour.
+- [ ] `.profile`: generate function to print clock with hour.
 Preferably in python
 - [ ] `data_features.sh`: `L` function columns, also the alias alias totalusage="df -hl --total | grep total" can be rewritted as an alias or case `L /` of L because it uses du
 - [ ] `data_features.sh`: refactor `x` (extract) function:
                             - do not rely only in extension